 Let’s be honest here: you did not travel to Prague to eat Italian food.
 You want traditional Czech cuisine in its best form, and you want it right now.

 But what are the classic Czech foods and where do you have them?
-Well, one way to find out is to book one of our Prague food tours, where we serve Czech classics that are close to achieving the impossible goal of matching the deliciousness that our beloved grandmas used to serve us when we were kids.
+Well, one way to find out is to book our Traditional Czech Food Tour, where we serve Czech classics that are close to achieving the impossible goal of matching the deliciousness that our beloved grandmas used to serve us when we were kids (albeit with a modern twist - don't expect tourist cliches from us).

 But if you - for whatever reason - cannot join us for a few hours of serious overeating and fun stories about what these foods mean to us, we still have a few tips on where to go.
 Here’s a list of classic Czech foods and our favourite Prague restaurants for traditional Czech cuisine that remind us of our childhood.
 But beware: Czech food is delicious, filling and addictive, so make sure you reserve enough time to walk off those calories.
 Yes, there won’t be many salads - or vegetables for that matter - in the list that follows.
 But you did not travel to Prague to eat salad, right?